 Field-hunting tip

-Look in oxidized zones of uranium-tellurium bearing hydrothermal deposits country — that is the host setting where schmitterite typically forms.
+Look in oxidized zones of uranium-tellurium bearing hydrothermal deposits country, the host setting where schmitterite typically forms.
 If you start seeing uraninite, tellurium, pyrite in float, you are in the right ground.
 Field specimens usually show a platy crystals, crusts, pulverulent aggregates habit, so train your eye for that shape before scanning the outcrop.